bhavay1998/car_design/README.md

 The dataset for the purpose of training the model is created using *duckduckgo* image search API.
 Each category of car design rougly includes 200 images.
 For model training, 20% of the data is kept as validation set.

 ### Model File
-In order to re-create the model the notebook can also be run on *Kaggle* with **GPU acceleration enabled**.
+In order to re-create the model the notebook can also be run on *Kaggle* or *Google Colab* with **GPU acceleration enabled**.
 After all cells in the notebook are executed, the model is exported as an outpul file named *bd_design.pkl*.
 This file can be imported back in a new environment/notebook to perform image classification tasks.

 ### Web Application
 The created model is deployed using the *HuggingFace API*.
 The interface is constructed using *Gradio*.
 A notebook explaining how the model has been deployed is included in the repository.<br><br>